PM-League/PM-League.github.io/book/PM/pm-concepts.md

 |Figure 1 — Example of value creation framework|

 ## Project
-A project consists of a unique set of processes consisting of coordinated and controlled activities with start and end dates to achieve project objectives. \
+A **project** consists of a unique set of processes comprising coordinated and controlled activities with start and end dates to achieve project objectives. \
-Achievement of the project objectives requires providing deliverables conforming to specific requirements. \
+Achievement of the project objectives requires providing deliverables conforming to specific requirements.

 A project may be subject to multiple constraints.

 Although many projects may be similar, each project is unique. \